Quanisha704/Software-Engineering-Project/README.md

 ## About Me
 Before studying at Hackbright Academy, Quanisha has 10+ years of working experience in food service, sales, healthcare and IT industries combined.
 Quanisha has always had a love for technology and learning new things.
 In 2011, she received her Bachelor of Arts (B.A.) degree in Computer Science from University of North Carolina at Charlotte.
 Recently in 2020, she received her CompTIA A+ and Google IT certifications.
+Currently, while studying at Hackbright she is also studying to become Network+ certified.
+She hopes that she can continue to grow and have a wonderful career in technology.